mozilla/certspotter-cloudformation/README.md

 done manually or with the [`certspotter-dynamodb.yml`](certspotter-dynamodb.yml) template.

+Create an SQS Queue to send new certificate matches to.

 Deploy the `certspotter-sqs.yml` CloudFormation template in AWS.
 The template parameters let you set
 * which SQS queue and which DynamoDB to send new certificate transparency